Sketch Animation: State-of-the-art Report: Introduction

-This survey discusses the wide aspects of sketch animation methods.
-Our research found multiple surveys~\cite{liu2025state, schwartz2025computational, xu2022deep} conducted on sketches, that cover various aspects of sketch processing and representation techniques for sketch animation.
-In our review of sketch animation methods, we incorporate various animation techniques to understand the subject thoroughly.
-Our primary objective is to summarize previous and state-of-the-art methods to provide valuable insights to researchers.
-These techniques are explained in the following subsections. \\
+This survey presents a structured review of sketch animation methods, including their principles and applications.
+Our research found multiple surveys~\cite{liu2025state, schwartz2025computational, xu2022deep} conducted on sketches that cover various aspects of sketch processing and representation techniques for sketch animation.
+However, these works primarily address sketch analysis, understanding, and representation techniques, and do not comprehensively cover sketch animation.
+This limitation motivates our systematic review, which aims to bridge this gap by presenting a focused and structured survey of sketch animation research.